My experiences with the Bhangra society

 Being a Punjabi, Bhangra society was something I had planned to join well before I came to Warwick.
 I stalked them on Facebook looking at their posts, videos and events to get a feel for how they did Bhangra.
 I met the exec at the meet & greet and got to know many at the classes and I am ever so pleased that I joined the society.

 Never did I find it awkward to be doing Bhangra as a chemist because there are people from so many different academic backgrounds doing it — lawyers, historians, economists, classicists, politicians and engineers!
 We all did Bhangra every Tuesday evening for two hours.
 Each class with its own fun and new moves to learn and of course when there was a move that was particularly hard you just end up making up your own that suits you.

 Let alone Bhangra, I had not danced for years before coming to Warwick therefore term 1 was all about getting over the awkwardness of dancing with people.
 Here the exec was very supportive and they'd come to you to help if you're reluctant to ask for it (which I initially found myself to be).
 Term 2 was then about actually picking up the moves which was not that easy but only two days ago, I did Bhangra in front of parents on Ed Sheeran's 'Shape of you' and even though it was the most unprofessional performance, my parents loved it!

-Bhangra society liaises very closely with the Panjabi society having had many socials and meals in the past.
-Having said that, Bhangra society is not entirely predominated by Panjabi people.
-Lots of people from different backgrounds enjoy the dance where the president of the society for this year was not Panjabi himself.
+Bhangra society liaises very closely with the Punjabi society having had many socials and meals in the past.
+Having said that, Bhangra society is not entirely predominated by Punjabi people.
+Lots of people from different backgrounds enjoy the dance where the president of the society for this year was not Punjabi himself.
 They've also had events with the belly dance society and performed at Pizazz with other dance societies.

-Feel free to comment below if you want any Panjabi song recommendations or have any other questions!
+Feel free to comment below if you want any Punjabi song recommendations or have any other questions!